There are many different types of COVID-19 requirement and guidance documents. How do I know what to follow?

 I have offered an alternative work location to a high-risk employee where no other employees are present, but they are still saying they do not feel safe coming in to work.
 Can I deny them telework and/or leave?

-I have offered telework to a high-risk employee, where they will not have to come in to any worksite at any time, but they are saying they would rather take leave.
+I have offered telework to a high-risk employee, but they are saying they would rather take leave.
 Must I approve the leave in these circumstances?

 What type of leave can employees use for this purpose?